HL7/US-Core/source/pages/_includes/us-core-encounter-intro.md

 1. An encounter identifier
 1. Providers involved in the encounter
 1. Where the encounter occurred
-1. When the encounter ocurred
+1. When the encounter occurred
 1. The discharge disposition
 1. Reason for the visit
+1. Diagnosis
+1. Indication of the principle diagnosis

 **Profile specific implementation guidance:**